The Innocent Prisoner

 First let me say, I was innocent and I never stopped saying so until the very end.
 Of course, nobody believed me.
 Eventually, not even myself.
 That’s just the way it was.
 They weren’t going to take me at my word.
 I was hardly the only one proclaiming innocence in that place!
 Some of the men in there had worked so hard to convince others of their blamelessness, they eventually believed it themselves.
 I guess it was the only way they could come to terms with what they’d done.

 But I had done nothing wrong.
 At least not anything worthy of a life (and death) in prison.

-I don’t even know if I was wrongly identified or if the police and prosecutors were too lazy or overwhelmed to bother looking for the real guy.
+I don’t even know if I was wrongly identified or if the police and prosecutors were too lazy or overwhelmed to bother looking for the real criminal.
 And who was I to them, anyway?
-If I hadn’t done that particular crime, surely I had done another for which I’d not been caught.
+If I hadn’t done that particular crime, surely I had done another for which I had not been caught.
 And if I hadn’t done another, certainly, eventually I would.
 Any which way they looked at it, they were doing society a favor.

 I was put in too young, too poor, too stupid to even know what kind of life I’d missed.
 Maybe they were right.
 Maybe, eventually, if left on my own, I would have committed a crime to land me in jail.
 It’s not as if I had a lot of options.

 So that was my life.
 Endless petty dramas.
 Insane acts of violence.
 Cruelty for the pure pleasure of it.
 Vengeance and spite.
 Tiny hopes, inevitably shattered.
 Lessons no man should have to learn.